 Tactile, rocker or pushbutton switches can be used to create an audible response on medical devices that provide doctors and nurses with a consistent haptic sensing or condition.
 This is important since doctors and nurses oftentimes need to perform surgery while looking at a magnified image of the patient’s anatomy.
 This requires engineers to design in haptics to allow the Doctor to “feel” that the medical device is performing as expected.

 Medical devices must also have long life cycles to withstand serious impact, or even something as simple as a doctor pressing too hard on a button.
 The switches and components that make up these medical devices must have a significantly longer life cycle than the device itself to stand up to these conditions.
 Components such as sealed nano pushbutton switches and detect switches are ideal to handle the realities of the operating room, ensuring medical devices will work reliably for years in all kinds of challenging situations.

 Customization is also a key factor for engineers who need to design medical devices that meet today’s changing industry requirements.
 Despite a large number of medical device suppliers, and an even bigger catalog of commercial off-the-shelf components, most design involves some compromises to provide the exact performance required.

-At C&K, we can customize any switch to meet the most demanding customer requirements across our Medical Switch Product line, such as haptic matching and sterilization and autoclave safe.
+At C&K, we can customize any switch to meet the most demanding customer requirements across our Medical Switch Product line, such as haptic matching.
 We also take the time to understand the requirements of the application and make recommendations around the best way to integrate the component that saves an OEM time, cost and headaches.